Vocal Assessment application deadline

 Choral Award-holders are required to sing in the choir of their College chapel, attending regular rehearsals and services.
 Most Colleges also expect Choral Award-holders to play an active role in College music-making.
 The responsibilities of Choral Award-holders vary greatly from College to College and are outlined on the relevant College websites.

 Thorough research into the commitments and expectations should be carried out when you are considering your application.
 You should consider how many hours a week you are willing and able to devote to your singing, and how that fits around the subject you will be studying.

 Some College choral schedules may fit less comfortably with the timetable demands of some courses, so you need to be organised in order to satisfy both your study and Award obligations.
-Some Colleges restrict students on particular courses from applying for a Choral Award, see are there any restrictions.
+Some Colleges restrict students on particular courses from applying (see Are there any restrictions?).

-In all Colleges, Choral Award-holders receive a small financial award each year, currently £100.
+In all Colleges, Choral Award-holders receive a small financial award each year.
 In most Colleges, Choral Award-holders also receive a subsidy towards singing lessons.
 Other forms of support, such as subsidised meals and choir tours, are determined by the individual Colleges.

 Do you still have any questions?
 Please contact the Directors of Music at the individual Colleges if you have questions about specific College Choral Awards.
-If you have any further questions about the inter-collegiate competition, please contact Dr Daniel Trocmé-Latter the co-ordinator of the Inter-Collegiate Choral Awards Scheme.
+If you have any further questions about the inter-collegiate competition, please contact Dr Mark Gotham or Dr Daniel Trocmé-Latter, Co-ordinators of the Inter-Collegiate Choral Awards Scheme.